 I tend to agree with Julianne.
 If we don't believe what we're looking for to show up, then it probably won't, even if it's right in front of us... especially when our skepticism causes us to look the other way.
 As Ralph Waldo Emerson stated: Belief consists in the affirmation of the soul, unbelief in denying them.

-On the other hand, it is much easier to believe things after we see them since, obviously, evidence requires no belief.
+On the other hand, it is much easier to believe things after we see them since, obviously, evidence requires little belief.
 But did Thomas Edison have evidence he would discover the light bulb before he did?
 Of course not, and yet he continued to persist in believing what the skeptics said couldn't be done.

 That's why, to say I'll see it when I believe it is more proactive because it means you may find you are subliminally positioning yourself to receive what the Universe (God, Source, Infinite Intelligence) wishes to bestow since it's a benevolent universe.
 You become open, rather than closed.

 As Henry Ford said, “Think you can, think you can't; either way you'll be right.”
 To think you can, requires belief, just as skepticism is about non-belief.
 Notwithstanding that principle, it would be delusional to believe certain things such as becoming an astronaut without being qualified.
 You can't, as some might say, come into vibratory alignment with what you know is unbelievable.
 There must be an inward prompt in your soul that says, 'this is possible, believe it... and you will see it.'

 To say I'll only believe it when I see it seems rather lazy since there is no need to be prepared for what isn't believed.
 This is to believe we live in an impersonal chance universe of separation, where there is not Oneness, no entangled relationships, providence, or the possibility of divine intervention.
 The believer, however, lives their life in a responsive mode, rather than a reactive mode, and so is in a state of miracle readiness.
 It makes all the difference.